 - BTC Campus Security Department (608) 757-7617

 - Central Campus Welcome Center (608) 758-6900

 It is the intent of BTC to provide a safe, secure, and appropriate environment in which students can learn and employees can work.
 However, like all segments of society, situations may occur which threaten the security and safety of property and people.
 Assistance phones are located throughout the hallways at Central, Milton, and Monroe campuses.
 These phones can be used to report an emergency by following the posted instructions.
 Deaf/hh, please call through Relay 9-711.

-If you feel threatened, see criminal actions, or observe behavior which jeopardizes the safety and security of property and/or persons at BTC, you should report the incident immediately to the Security Office or BTC staff.
+If you feel threatened, see criminal actions, or observe behavior that jeopardizes the safety and security of property and/or persons at BTC, you should report the incident immediately to 911 and the Security Office or BTC staff.
 BTC security or a staff member will assess the situation and determine if an emergency response is necessary.
 If the situation warrants emergency intervention, local law enforcement will be contacted to resolve the problem and investigate the incident.
 Any non-emergency incident of property damage, theft, burglary, or other criminal actions should be reported to the Security Office and local law enforcement for investigation and disposition.

 Behavior Intervention Team (BIT)